ids/cluster-builder/docs/coreos-iscsi-storage.md

 Once the CoreOS cluster has been deployed via the [PXE method](README_CoreOS.md) we need to prep CoreOS for ansible management.
 This makes use of an __ansible-galaxy__ [module](https://coreos.com/blog/managing-coreos-with-ansible.html) to bootstrap CoreOS with a lightweight version of __python__ to enable ansible modules.

+## Prepare CoreOS VMs for Ansible Management

+In order to manage our CoreOS VMs with Ansible we will install __pypy__ using an Ansible module.

+First we need to fetch the module:

+    ansible-galaxy install defunctzombie.coreos-bootstrap

-First we need to add the following section to our __CoreOS Cluster hosts file__:
+Then we need to add the following section to our __CoreOS Cluster hosts file__:

     [coreos]
     core-01